 “Hey, I’m a pretty amazing kid.
 You can’t deny that!”

 “Yes, you are a pretty amazing kid.
-And I’m proud of you.
+And your mother and I are both proud of you.
 So, what else did you accomplish on your first day at school?”

 “I told you I met a guy who lives down the street from here.
-He’s in my Homeroom and we have that and five of our seven periods the same.
-His name is Mark Links, and he’s going to come over after dinner and help me finish unpacking.
+He’s in my homeroom and we have that and five of our seven classes together.
+His name is Mark Simmons, and he’s going to come over after dinner and help me finish unpacking my stuff.
 You’ll meet him then.
 He’s a real nice guy.
 I know you’ll like him.”

 “Is he gay?”
 Mom asked, seeing my enthusiasm.